 Let’s talk about your stuff.
 Why do you have what you have?
 What purpose does it serve in your overall happiness?
 Do the boxes and boxes of old baby, maternity, high school clothes add to your life?
 Do those bins of old letters, cards, childhood school work bring you joy?
 Or are they nagging at some part of your psyche?
 Who will go through them one day when you’re not around?
 Your kids?
 Will you wear those old clothes again?
 Are you saving them to pass on to your children or grandchildren?
 Are they valuable?
 Are you hoarding travel trinkets or books?
 Why do you hold onto your stuff?

 I’ve just read The Gentle Art of Swedish Death Cleaning by Margareta Magnusson and wow, did it speak to me!
-Look for the review coming soon in my Book Club section.
+Read the review in my Book Club section.
 A must read.

 Everyone has some things they must store, such as seasonal clothing and holiday decor.
 I understand you don’t need your skis out in the summer and your camping gear hanging around in the winter.
 But what if you could drive a car or two easily into your clean and sparse garage?
 What if picking out the couple boxes of Christmas decorations or Halloween costumes when the time comes wasn’t a scary chore?
 What if every closet and under-the-bed space wasn’t crammed full?